davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(0 == undefined);		// false

 ### <a name="language-operators"></a>Operators
-Same as C#, with the same operator precedence rules with a few exceptions.
+These are mostly the same as in C# with the same operator precedence rules.

 [MDN - Operator Precedence](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).

 #### <a name="language-comparison-operators"></a>Comparison Operators & Equality